paritytech/adz/README.md

 -   Dispatchables: FRAME pallets define special types of functions that can be invoked (dispatched) from outside of the runtime in order to update its state.
 -   Events: Substrate uses [events](https://substrate.dev/docs/en/knowledgebase/runtime/events) to
-    notify users of important changes in the runtime.
+    notify users of important changes in the runtime.b
 -   Errors: When a dispatchable fails, it returns an error.
 -   Config: The `Config` configuration interface is used to define the types and parameters upon which a FRAME pallet depends.